openstack-archive/stx-nfv/mtce-guest/src/README.txt

 Behavioral Executive Summary:

-The guestServer daemon (on the compute) listens for (using inotify) 'uuid' UNIX named heartbeat communication channels that nova:libvirt creates and opens in /var/lib/libvirt/qemu whenever an instance is created.
+The guestServer daemon (on the worker) listens for (using inotify) 'uuid' UNIX named heartbeat communication channels that nova:libvirt creates and opens in /var/lib/libvirt/qemu whenever an instance is created.
 Example: